jinkg/GsonStudy/README.md

 - 18 Custom Deserialization Basics
 - 19 Custom Instance Creator
 - 20 Customizing (De)Serialization via @JsonAdapter
+- 21 How to Deserialize a List of Polymorphic Objects

 ## ...Waiting for add more advance feature